Konamiman/Nextor/docs/Nextor 2.1 User Manual.md

 ### 2.12.
 Enhanced Disk BASIC

 Disk BASIC has been extended with new commands.
 Also, some of the existing commands have been improved.
 See _[3.6.
 Extensions to Disk BASIC](#36-extensions-to-disk-basic)_.

+### 2.13.
+File mounting and disk emulation mode

+Since version 2.1 Nextor allows to mount disk image files in two ways:

+* Botting normally and mounting a disk image file in a drive.
+See [3.8.
+Mounting files](#38-mounting-files).

+* Booting in disk emulation mode, so the system boots in MSX-DOS 1 mode and uses a set disk image files (one at a time) as the boot device.
+See [3.9.
+Disk emulation mode](#39-disk-emulation-mode).

 ## 3. Using Nextor